ReneTC/laser_video/README.md

 <img src="./11_photons/light/light.gif"/>

+In a real laser, Photons will bounce around the mirror a billion times pr second, and there would be billions of atoms in there as well.

 ### That's all for lasers or what?

 I skipped a few important concepts for the laser.
-How we get coherent light with optical resonance, by producing a standing wave in the cavity.
-And how nice a 4 level system is.
+Most importantly :how we get coherent light with optical resonance, by producing a standing wave in the cavity.
+Another thing I skipped is how nice a 4 level system is.

 I also didn't talk about other different kinds of lasers - like how we can pump with kinetic energy instead of light, or what type of lasers we are dealing with solid state, gas, dye, or semiconductor lasers.

 Cool physics, infinite scientific uses and the best cat toy makes lasers one of the most important discoveries.